mitwelten/mitwelten-explore/mitwelten_explore/dashboard/docs/collection.md

 To remove a collected dataset from the collection, click on the red button with a trash icon and confirm your action.

+To remove all datasets from your collection, hover over your username in the navbar and click on "Clear Collection".